Offsend/Offsend/docs/cli.md

 2. **Scans file content for secrets** — uses the same secret detectors as the prompt gate (`--secrets-only` by default).
 Cursor supplies `content` in the hook JSON; Claude’s PreToolUse has no body, so Offsend reads a bounded UTF-8 prefix from disk (up to 50k characters).
 Binary / unreadable files skip the content step (path rules still apply).
 3. **Claude Edit/Write** — same gate runs before edits so a model that already saw a secret cannot “proceed with the fix” via `Edit` after a later `Read` deny.

 The prompt gate also scans file-like `@mentions` (for example `@index.js`) by reading a bounded prefix from disk, so attaching a secret file in the prompt can be blocked before the model turn starts.
+That is a **different pipe** from the read-gate: `@file` is checked at prompt submit; Read/Edit/Write are checked when those tools run.

 On a secret hit the editor receives deny with a short remediation message (detector type names only — no secret values).
 Claude PreToolUse uses `hookSpecificOutput.permissionDecision: "deny"` (not the deprecated top-level `decision: "block"`).
 Hook command timeout defaults to 30s to avoid cold-start fail-open.